 Over 3 stages, the development, implementation and characterisation of a CRM Open Graded Asphalt (OGA) and two CRM Gap Graded Asphalt (GGA) mixes for use in WA was realised through the WARRIP.
 Together with industry partner Fulton Hogan, these CRM asphalt mixes underwent manufacture and construction trials to evaluate the practicability of the mixes.
 Laboratory performance testing indicated that both mixes will perform well in the field, providing equal or greater durability when compared to the typical polymer modified binder mixes.

 The results informed the development of draft specifications for CRM binder in both OGA and GGA mixes, facilitating use as a standard product in WA.
 On 16 November 2020, Main Roads WA published the CRM OGA specification.
-The draft specification for the CRM GGA mix is being finalised with publication anticipated in mid-2021.
+The draft specification for the CRM GGA mix is being finalised with publication anticipated in the third quarter of 2022.

 Every year in Australia, millions of tyres reach their functional end-of-life and are commonly disposed in landfill.
 Crumb rubber derived from waste tyres can be used in bitumen for road construction, providing increased durability and cracking resistance.
 The use of crumb rubber modified (CRM) binder in open-graded asphalt (OGA) is commonplace internationally, but remains atypical in Australia.